ktekinay/Kaju/README.md

 You can also set `Kaju.UpdateChecker.DefaultUseTransparency` or set "Use Transparency" for an image provided through the Admin app.
 Transparency is set to 50% when `True`.

 An image will cover the entire window without cropping or scaling starting at the upper, left corner.
 Accordingly, you can provide an entire background image or just an icon.

+Within your app, use an Image Set to properly handle HiRes vs. LoRes screens.
+When providing a URL, set the "Scale" property for the image.
+For example, the URL points to an image designed for HiRes displays, set the Scale to 2 or 3, as appropriate, and Kaju will scale for LoRes if needed.

 ### Limitations